Petites Pensées

 A lack of a sense of history is fatal to an artist, as is a lack of taste.
 Yet these issues one never hears discussed among artists.
 Are we this ignorant?
 Does the shoe fit?

 Van Gogh's despair was the despair of a wonderful and fabulous mind brought down by the society in which he found himself.
 One cannot blame such despair.
 The situation is not really better today.
-One look at the people to be found in the art world is enough to send one running (perhaps screaming) in the other direction.
+One look at the people to be found in the art world is often enough to send one running (perhaps screaming) in the other direction.

 Manet's puzzlement at the hatred his work inspired in fools is curious.
 He really believed his work was a natural response to art and reality as he saw it.
 And so it was.
 That was why it was hated (and why many fools today still do not love his art).

-Duchamp predicted that the curse of the modern world was the crushing mediocrity of the growing middle classes.
+I read once that Marcel Duchamp predicted that the curse of the modern world was the crushing mediocrity of the growing middle classes.
 And so it is.
 Let us also add the even wealthier classes who embrace an often even more self-indulgent and vapid sensibility toward art.

 Leonardo not only tried to fly, he was one of the first mountain climbers, conceived of and tried to produce plastic and was one of the first to actually attempt to harness solar power.
 Today he would probably be reduced to a software game developer.